Kajal-Yadav31/Blog-Project/README.md

 - Admin users can log in to the admin panel to upload blog posts.
 - Regular users can view blog posts, comment on them, and bookmark their favorite posts.

-## Demo
-Include screenshots or GIFs demonstrating the usage of your application (optional).

 ## License
 This project is licensed under the [MIT License](LICENSE).